Rise Hill Tunnel: History

-Rise Hill is the second-longest tunnel on the Settle-Carlisle line after Blea Moor, yet only half its length.
+Rise Hill is the second-longest tunnel on the Settle-Carlisle line, being half the length of Blea Moor.
 The tunnel is 1,213 yard long, and is at an elevation of 1,100 ft, being 1 mi north of Dent station and 2 mi south of Garsdale.
 The width of the tunnel is 26 ft, the height from rail to ceiling is 20 ft, and the tunnel is at a maximum depth of 170 ft below the surface of the hill.
 Some consideration was given to using the contour line around the hill to avoid tunnelling through Black Moss, but this would have involved an extra 8 mi on the section between Dent and Garsdale.
 However, because of the topography and the angle of the tunnel, it runs on a level section of track anyway, which the contoured railway would have provided.

 Construction started in May 1870, and by 1873, four teams, each with 30 men, were working downwards from the air shafts, and inwards from each portal.
 The building phase took four years to complete, and was aided with two shafts down from the top of the hill through which much of the spoil was hauled up and left scattered around the shaft bases at the top of the hill.
 The deepest shaft, No. 2, is 147 ft deep, but No. 1 shaft appears to have a taller brick structure, but this is because the surrounding spoil has been cleared away from the structure.
 The rock that the tunnel was cut through is blue limestone, and although of a harder quality than ordinary limestone, this still required extra support in the form of iron ribs tied with metal rods.
 The ribs were spaced 6 ft apart for a distance of 200 ft within a section of the tunnel.
 The spoil from the rock cutting was dumped around the airshafts, and was visible against the skyline when viewing the tunnel from the south.